Ellicott Rock Wilderness

 The wilderness is located near the area that has the highest recorded rainfall in the east.
 Be prepared for wet weather.
 In addition, temperatures in the wilderness are typically ten or more degrees cooler all year than in nearby Walhalla.

 Alerts & Warnings

-- Long Cane district office relocated; new phone number for public to contact
+- Long Cane district office reopening in new location

 - Check the Call Before You Haul hotline before riding our OHV trails